 According to the latest estimates of UNICEF’s Monitoring Program for Water Supply and Sanitation, 32% of the world’s population or 2.4 billion people are lacking toilet facilities, and 663 million people still use unimproved drinking water sources in 2015.

 Northern Ghana poses many challenges to the people who live there and depend on subsistence farming as their sole source of income.
-Most of the challenges in these communities’ stem from the lack of accessibility and degradation of the environment.
+Most of the challenges in these communities stem from the lack of accessibility and degradation of the environment.
 That is, from a physical perspective, the lack of access to clean water, sanitation, adequate nutrition, health services, education, ecological sustainability, and grid electricity are significant factors that challenge rural farming communities resulting in lost opportunity and feelings of hopelessness.

 Water and Sanitation

 The drinking water supply and sanitation sector in Ghana face many challenges, including very limited access to sanitation, intermittent supply, high water losses and low water pressure.
-The water supply and sanitation infrastructure is insufficient, especially in rural areas and concerning sanitation.
+The water supply and sanitation infrastructure are insufficient, especially in rural areas and concerning sanitation.
 The latest report by the United Nation indicates that approximately 80% of Ghana has access to clean water.
 However, most of those who have access are in urban communities.

 Clean water is essential to…